You are here

-Enterprise Active Directory (AD) manages user access to resources primarily through groups.
+Enterprise Active Directory (AD) manages access to resources primarily through groups.
 Access can be granted on a user-by-user basis but such assignments are rare, as group membership is the most effective way to keep track of who can access what at the University.

-Group membership is managed through the University's Central Directory Service (CDS) by staff with RC Administrator privileges.
-All interactions with CDS are managed through the Accounts Administration web service, which is accessed by logging into the accounts.pitt.edu.
-All users can access Accounts Administration to perform basic tasks such as changing their password or viewing their login history.
-However, only designated RC Administrators are able to see the administrative links that enable the management of groups.
+Group membership is managed through the University's Central Directory Service (CDS) by RC Administrators.
+All interactions with CDS are managed through the Accounts Administration web service, which is accessed at accounts.pitt.edu.
+All users can perform basic tasks such as changing their password or viewing their login history.
+However, only designated RC Administrators are able to see the administrative links to manage groups.